-Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation
+Princess Ningguo Zhu Changning — An Honorable Princess Facing Difficult Circumstances

 Zhu Changning (1364 — 1434), respected as Princess Ningguo, was an honorable princess of the Ming Dynasty (1368 — 1644).